 Try our online auction estimate service for a free valuation

 Get step-by-step instructions on how to buy at Christie's

 Buy or sell privately in your own time

 Christie’s has been a leader in working with museums and non-profit institutions for over three decades.
 Our experienced team partners with institutions large and small, including historical societies, libraries, universities, and art museums.
 We handle projects of every size and subject matter, from single objects to large collections, from antiquities to historical manuscripts, from decorative arts to contemporary art.
 We are also committed to working with our institutional clients to cultivate their patrons through sponsorships, in-kind support, educational events, and programming.

-Christie’s San Francisco supports several local institutions including The San Francisco Museum of Modern Art, the Fine Arts Museums of San Francisco, the Asian Art Museum, Cantor Arts Center at Stanford University, the Anderson Collection at Stanford University, the San Jose Museum of Art, the Berkeley Art Museum and Pacific Film Archive, the Seattle Art Museum, the Portland Art Museum, and the Nevada Museum of Art.
+Christie’s San Francisco supports several local institutions including The San Francisco Museum of Modern Art, the Fine Arts Museums of San Francisco, the Asian Art Museum, San Francisco Ballet, Cantor Arts Center at Stanford University, the Anderson Collection at Stanford University, the San Jose Museum of Art, the Berkeley Art Museum and Pacific Film Archive, the Seattle Art Museum, the Portland Art Museum, and the Nevada Museum of Art.